 5- Apply Your Press On Nails Correctly.

-When you are working with Press On Nails you need to apply the glue to both your naturals nails and to the underside of the Press on Nails.
+When you are working with Press On Nails you need to apply the glue to both your natural nails and to the underside of the Press on Nails.
 I recommend putting just a drop of glue at the center of both your nails and the Press on Nails.

 It’s also important that you hold down each of the Press On Nails onto your nails for at least 30 seconds.
-This allows the glue to form a strong bond to nails.
+This allows the glue to form a strong bond to the nails.

 You should also avoid having your nails coming into contact with water for at least 1-2 hours after applying the press on nails this gives the glue a chance to cure completely.